canro91/canro91.github.io/_posts/2020-03-06-TheArtOfUnitTestingReview.md

 ## Safe green zone

-**Keep a set of always passing unit tests**.
-You will need some configurations for your integration tests: a database, environment variables or some files in a folder.
+**Keep a set of always-passing unit tests**.
+You will need some configurations for your integration tests: a database connection, environment variables or some files in a folder.
 Integration tests will fail if those configurations aren't in place.
-So, developers could ignore some failing tests, and real issues, because of those configurations.
+So, developers could ignore some failing tests, and real issues, because of those missing configurations.

 Therefore, separate your unit tests from your integration tests.
-You will distinguish between a missing setup and an actual problem with your code.
-A failing test should mean a real problem, not a false positive.
+Put them in different projects.
+This way, you will distinguish between a missing setup and an actual problem with your code. **A failing test should mean a real problem, not a false positive**.

 ## Organization of your tests